 Time Allowed: 2 Hours

-Answer THREE questions ONLY.
-All questions are of equal weight.
+Answer TWO questions ONLY.
+All questions are of equal weight 50 marks each).

 Approved pocket calculators are allowed.